dylan-chong/a-team-engr101-avc/README.md

     - Module Planning (Planning how the different modules will fit together)
     - Code Integration (Merging all of our code together)
 - Benjamin Percy (Radroaches)
-    - Maze Tracking (Making robot react to processed information from IR sensors)
+    - Wall Quadrant Tracking (Making robot react to processed information from IR sensors)
     - Sensors (Making use of camera sensor information)
 - Daniel Bakes (CenturionBakes)
     - Motors (Making the robot move and coding movement functions)